Pelvic floor rehabilitation or re-education is serious. It is a big part of the treatment against effort, urge, or mixt incontinence.

 No children = no pelvic floor problem?

 Wrong!
-This is part of the stereotypes about the pelvic floor.
+This is one of many prejudice about the pelvic floor.
 Martine, 50 years old and with no children, proves the opposite.
-She decided to train her pelvic floor to continue running without finding a wet panty after it.
+She decided to train her pelvic floor to continue running without suffering from a wet panty afterwards.